Excel Text Formula (Table of Contents)

 Example #1

-Input a number in excel and see how it looks; normally, it will be considered in a general format.
+Input a number in Excel and see how it looks; normally, it will be considered in a general format.

 We can convert that to a number by selecting the number format from the drop-down, then it will convert to a number format with zeros after the decimal point as below.

-In case if we want to add zeros at the beginning of the number like below.
+If we want to add zeros at the beginning of the number like below.

 Now the movement, we move the cursor to the next cell; Excel will automatically clear the leading zeros.
 Then what is the solution if we want to add the leading zeros?
 The answer is TEXT() Formula.

-For adding leading zeros, we need to give the format code as 000.
+For adding leading zeros, we need to give the format code 000.
 The number of zeros depends on the requirement.

 Observe the below screenshot.